Skip to main content

 Do I really need a chimney liner?

-If your chimney was built without one or has a damaged clay tile liner, then yes, absolutely.
-Modern building codes require liners for good reason—they prevent carbon monoxide leaks, contain heat, and protect your chimney structure.
-Is it expensive?
+If your chimney was built without one, or the clay tile liner is cracked, then yes, absolutely.
+Modern building codes require liners for a reason.
+They keep carbon monoxide out of your house, hold in the heat, and protect the chimney structure.
+Is it a real cost?
 Yes.
 Is it worth it?
-Absolutely.
+Every time.

 manage my chimney maintenance?